Lobeby/IK_Spline_Limb_Tool/README.md

 - The provided Python script contains comments explaining the various functions and their usage.
 - Please note that this script is designed for a specific project and may require some modifications or adjustments to suit your specific needs and character rigs.

-## Credits

-This tool was created by Léa Béchard.
-For more information, contact lbechard@artfx.fr.

 ---

-*Disclaimer: This tool is provided as-is and may have limitations or issues.
-Please note that this script is designed for a specific project in Maya and may require some modifications or adjustments to suit your specific needs and character rigs.*
+*Credits : This tool was created by Léa Béchard.
+For more information, contact lbechard@artfx.fr.*